What You Should Consider for First Gun Purchase

 If you are serious and can afford the time and expense, I would counsel you to take an introductory session for new shooters.
 It will really help your confidence and can stop you from building bad habits from the beginning.

 Finally, you are ready to make your purchase.
 You will need two types of identification for the paperwork which goes in for your background check.
 Give yourself some time for this -- the paperwork will be time consuming.
 In some states you will not be able to take your purchase home once you complete the transaction, pending your #background check and a possible mandatory waiting period.
 Some new gun purchasers have found out that buying a gun is not as easy as reported by many media outlets.

 Buy the correct #ammunition for your #firearm.
 If you are in doubt, ask.
-I've seen new owners buy the wrong-sized caliber -- either the incorrect #caliber for the firearm or, in one case, the incorrect firearm for the cartridge.
-In this latter case the new firearm owner bought 9mm ammunition for what he thought was his #9mm handgun.
-It was actually a .38 Special revolver.
+I've seen new owners buy the wrong-sized bullets for their firearm or, in one case, the incorrect firearm for the cartridge.
+In this latter case the new owner was bringing back his new handgun because it didn't fit the ammunition he already chose.
+He had 9mm ammunition and wanted a handgun for that ammo.
+Turns out the gun he bought was actually a .38 Special revolver.

 Get hearing protection and eye protection.

 Have a #holster, box, or scabbard in which you can transport your new firearm.

 Find a safe place to practice and have fun!